Editor’s Note: This post has been updated with fresh links and new content for readers like you 😉

-One of the 33 different retargeting campaigns I mentioned in a past post, RLSA competitor bidding allows you to purposely bid more aggressive for searches for visitors who have already been on your site or landing page.
+RLSA competitor bidding is one of the 33 different retargeting campaigns I mentioned in a past post.
+It allows you to bid more aggressively for searches by visitors who have already been on your site or landing page.

-By adding an audience to an existing competitor search campaign, RLSA competitor bidding allows you to add a bid modifier to your keyword bids so that you’re much more aggressive and more likely to convert a past visitor who’s familiar with your brand.
+By adding an audience to an existing competitor search campaign, RLSA competitor bidding allows you to add a bid modifier to your keyword bids.
+You can be much more aggressive and are more likely to convert a past visitor who’s familiar with your brand.

-Seems like a no-brainer, but bidding on branded keywords does more for you than just being able to control your ad message.
+Seems like a no-brainer, right?
+But bidding on branded keywords does more for you than just being able to control your ad message.

 In addition to sending branded visitors to a dedicated landing page (compared to a static homepage), branded keywords can lead to an increase in overall account health and performance improvements for other keywords.

-This doesn’t mean that you have to fiddle with changing bids at the branded keyword level, but it should be something you should consider, even if you think you’re already getting organic clicks for “free”.
+This doesn’t mean that you have to fiddle with changing bids at the branded keyword level.
+But it should be something you consider, even if you think you’re already getting organic clicks for “free”.

 With wins from landing page testing and conversion rate optimization, you might find that your problems of bids being too competitive or expensive may disappear.

-With over 21 different AdWords bidding strategies to choose from above, which one are you gonna test first?
+There are more than 21 different Google Ads bidding strategies and options above to choose from.
+Which one will you test first?